SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 <br>

-## Run the Pipeline and See Your deployment
+## Run the Pipeline and See Your Deployment

 1. Now you can test your job manually for the first time after creation.
 Go back to the **SAP Continuous Integration and Delivery** application and navigate to the **Job** tab.

-2. Choose the name of your created job and choose **Run**
+2. Choose the name of your created job and choose **Run**.
 ![configure pipeline](./cicd22.png)

 3. You can monitor your pipeline through the logs of the different stages.